TUDelftGeodesy/sarxarray/docs/common_ops.md

 ## Multi-look

-Multi-look by a windowsize, e.g. 2 in azimuth dimension and 4 in range dimension:
+Multi-look by a windowsize of e.g. 2 in azimuth dimension and 4 in range dimension:

 ```python
 stack_multilook = stack.slcstack.multi_look((2,4))